TITANICBHAI/3gpTube/replit.md

 - ✓ Integrated subtitle burning into conversion pipeline with resource limits (45 min, 500MB max when enabled)
 - ✓ Added UI checkboxes in index.html and 3gp.html with clear experimental warnings
 - ✓ Installed ImageMagick and DejaVu fonts in dev environment
-- ⚠️ Feature requires ImageMagick + fonts on deployment platform (works in dev, may fail gracefully in production)
 - ✓ Implemented graceful degradation: subtitle burning failure continues normal conversion with status messages

 **Earlier Changes**